The Tudor dynasty was founded in 1485 by Elizabeth's grandfather, Henry VII, when he emerged victorious after the dynastic Wars of the Roses.

 Shortly after the execution of Anne Boleyn, Henry married Jane Seymour who gave birth to Prince Edward in 1537, the long-awaited son.
 Jane died shortly afterwards.
 Three more wives followed, but no more children.

 Henry's children were brought up together in various royal houses just outside London.
 Elizabeth was highly intelligent and received an excellent humanist education from some of the leading scholars of the day from St John's College, Cambridge.

-Although Mary remained a devout Catholic, Elizabeth and Edward were influenced by the Protestant views of their tutors and last stepmother, Katherine Parr, who married Henry in 1543.
+Although Mary remained a devout Catholic, Elizabeth and Edward were influenced by the Protestant views of their tutors and their last stepmother, Katherine Parr, who married Henry in 1543.

 Reinstated in the line of succession